Why Whole-Person Care Matters: The Future of Mental Health Integration

 A Call to Action for Whole-Person Care

-While primary care physicians may face time limitations, remember that you are not alone on this journey.
+While primary care physicians may face time limitations, remember you are not alone on this journey.
 By being informed, seeking the right resources, and reaching out for support, you can cultivate a lifestyle that nurtures your mind and body.

 So, embark on this journey of self-discovery and empowerment.
 The future of healthcare hinges on a commitment to whole-person care.
 Together, let’s advocate for this integrated approach for ourselves and future generations!